barumau/pandunia/english/index.md

 ## What is Pandunia?

-Pandunia is a globally sourced constructed language that combines different types of grammar and international words from all continents into one language.
+Pandunia is a globally sourced constructed language that combines a simple grammar and international words from all continents into one language.

 Pandunia is a helping language for world-wide use.
 It is an easy language that people can use to talk with each other